Judiedesigns/FlorenceEze/README.md

 <h1 align="start">Hi there, I'm Florence Eze 👋</h1>

 <p align="start">
-  🌟 A Frontend Learner at ALX <br>
-  🎨 Passionate about design, problem solving & creative development <br>
-  🚀 On a journey to build thoughtful, user-focused web experiences
+  I'm a UX Designer transitioning into software engineering — driven by curiosity and creativity.
+I’ve always been fascinated by how code powers the things we use every day.
+I’m passionate about solving real-world problems through thoughtful design and innovative thinking.
 </p>

 ---

-⚜️I am a Ux Designer pivoting to software engineering.
-I have always been curious about code. <br>
-🌱 I'm currently learning HTML, CSS, and JavaScript.
+🌱 I'm currently learning HTML, CSS, and JavaScript at ALX.
 💡 I'm excited about turning ideas into interactive, useful, and beautiful websites.
 🎯 My goal is to become a creative developer who crafts meaningful experiences through code and design.